Maboroshy/midi-scripter/docs/index.md

 [GuiListSelector][midiscripter.GuiListSelector],
 [GuiWidgetLayout][midiscripter.GuiWidgetLayout].

 ## 3. Calls

-_Call_ is a function, an object method or anything callable that takes _message_ as the only argument. _Calls_ are not expected to return anything.
+_Call_ is a function, an object method or anything callable that takes _message_ as the only argument. _Calls_ can have any name and are not expected to return anything.

 _Calls_ are subscribed to an input _port_ messages by `@input_port_obj.subscribe` decorator.
 A single call can be subscribed to